NSombekke/DL2-GVP/Blogpost.md

 - **Important:**
 The table 2 in the paper _Equivariant Graph Neural Networks for 3D Macromolecular Structure_ model performances of 0.451,0.082,0.072, 0.527
 on the RES dataset with the models CNN, GNN, ENN, GVP-GNN respectively are shown.
 We were bounded by limitations on training time and batch size, potentially causing such big differences in the GVP-GNN baseline (0.247 / 0.527).
+We only conlusion we thus can make are on relative differences up till a certain number of training steps.

-- Gekeken naar de paper equivar....   zien we dat sommige metrics zoals RES bij ons veel slechter zijn, wat suggereert dat wij niet lang of verkeerd krijgen of dat zij hun modellen van 2/3 dagen per model hebben getrained.
-Maar we kunnen zeggen over onze resultaten gegeven de hoeveelheid training gehad is ... beter dan ...
+This however does not hold true for the other ATOM3d tasks, were we see strong resemblance between the original GVP-GNN and the reproduced baseline in our experiments.

 ## Conclusion